Strathpine suburb profile

 Strathpine rental market trends

-The rental market in Strathpine has experienced moderate growth, with house rents increasing by 9.1% over the past year to $600 per week, while unit rents have remained stable at $470 per week.
-This stability in unit rents, combined with the rise in house rents, highlights Strathpine's appeal as a balanced and accessible suburb for both renters and investors.
+The rental market in Strathpine has shown varied growth, with house rents increasing by 4.3% over the past year to $600 per week, while unit rents have surged 14.8% to $505 per week.
+This indicates a strong demand for units, making Strathpine an attractive option for renters and investors seeking opportunities in a well-connected suburban area.

 Suburbs near Strathpine